whorc7-max/daily-viral-india-shorts/README.md

   reauthorize once and replace `YT_REFRESH_TOKEN` in GitHub Secrets.
 - Move the Google OAuth consent screen to Production to avoid Testing-mode refresh-token expiry.
 - Set Google Cloud budget alerts before enabling paid Gemini usage; billing is intentionally not enabled by code.
+- The Firebase vault bridge never prints Gemini or Firebase token values; if the vault is unavailable, the workflow falls back to `GEMINI_API_KEY`.